 Pivmecillinam is an oral antibiotic with excellent clinical efficacy in the treatment of uncomplicated UTIs.

-Nordic countries are using this antibiotic with few problems, but, despite this, physicians in other countries are less familiar with it.
+Although Nordic countries are using this antibiotic with few problems, physicians in other countries are less familiar with it.
 In recent clinical studies, it was effective for infections caused by E. coli bacteria that are already resistant to other popular antibiotics, including fluoroquinolones.
 This antibiotic also has minimal impact on your gut’s microbiota.